Dark Side of the Man

 Dark Side of the Man is the first studio album by Australian musician Ross Wilson, released in 1989.
-Two singles were released from the album - Bed Of Nails and the title track Dark Side of the Man.
-Dark Side Of The Man peaked at number 26 on the Kent Music Report.
-The song Dark Side of the Man peaked at number 57 on the Kent Music Report.
+Two singles were released from the album—"Bed of Nails" and the title track "Dark Side of the Man".
+Dark Side of the Man peaked at number 28 on the ARIA Albums Chart and number 26 on the Kent Music Report.
+The song "Bed of Nails" peaked at number 25 on the ARIA Singles Chart.